doytsujin/ok-spark-scala-strategy/README.md

 #### Using Spark Structured Streaming

 Apache Spark Structured Streaming provides a high-level abstraction for stream processing that can be utilized for CDC.
-You can read change data as a stream from sources like Kafka, which can capture changes from databases using connectors like Debezium.
+I can read change data as a stream from sources like Kafka, which can capture changes from databases using connectors like Debezium.

 ```python
 from pyspark.sql import SparkSession